sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 ## 1. Synopsis

 ___[Web Console](https://github.com/rails/web-console)___ is a debugging tool for the web apps built with Ruby on Rails.
-In order to debug the web apps, It provides an interactive Ruby session to the developers.
+In order to debug, it provides an interactive Ruby session to the developers.
 The console is displayed in the current page of the browser, and its session stores context of running code of the web app.
 It allows us to debug the web apps interactively.

 This project aims to make a better user experience for Web Console as a whole, and the main focus is to support ___"auto-completion"___ feature, which is to help us